docker-hy/docker-hy.github.io/pages/part1/section-4.md

 1 /usr/src/app #
 ```

 Now we're inside of the container.
 We replaced the CMD we defined earlier with `sh` and used -i and -t to start the container so that we can interact with it.
-In the second terminal we'll copy the file here.
+In the second terminal we will copy the file here.

 ```console
 2 $ docker ps